Ekaterine Khvedelidze - Biography

 Equally powerful and sensitive playing, a pronounced sense of the lyrical, paired with an introverted yet immediate expressiveness - these characteristics aptly describe the performances of pianist Ekaterine Khvedelidze.

-Her commitment to 19th and early 20th century piano music focuses on Eastern European composers such as Frédéric Chopin, Alexander Scriabin and Nikolai Medtner.
-Khvedelidze's repertoire also includes works by César Franck, Johannes Brahms, Alban Berg and many other composers.
+Eastern European composers such as Frédéric Chopin, Alexander Scriabin and Nikolai Medtner are at the centre of her commitment to the piano music of the 19th and early 20th centuries.
+Khvedelidze's repertoire also includes works by Johannes Brahms, César Franck, Alban Berg, Robert Schumann and many other composers.

 Born in Georgia, she received piano lessons from the renowned teacher Medea Gamsakhurdia from the age of five.
 Her further path in life led her first to the Detmold Academy of Music.
 Later, she accepted the invitation of the legendary Russian pianist Igor Zhukov (1936-2018) to study with him in Moscow, where she received the most formative part of her education.